 Fearing public scrutiny and the negative implications of a pandemic made me overly conservative.
 In general, it’s better to be conservative than aggressive when it comes to financial forecasting.
 However, not by this magnitude.

 Therefore, going forward, it is better to be more private about my passive income goals.
-With a new political ideology taking power in 2021 and beyond, it may be more important to go stealth than ever before.
+With a new political ideology in 2021 and beyond, it may be more important to go stealth than ever before.

 My Taxes Are Going Up